 The complete history of popular music and the world it created, from the birth of recorded sound in the 1890s to the era of Spotify and the iPhone

+Before his writing career began, Peter studied Literature and Philosophy at the University of Kent at Canterbury, specialising in American and European fiction and Marxist theories of aesthetics.
 In the 2010 UK General Election, Peter stood as an official Green Party candidate.
-He has also trained as a humanistic counsellor and life coach.
-He lives in London and Sussex with the performance artist and painter, Rachel Baylis.
+He has also trained as a humanistic counsellor.
+He lives in Sussex with the feminist artist and film-maker, Rachel Baylis.